 Girls CAN!
 Crate

 “She said, ‘Mom, let's play princess and prince.
 You be the prince and rescue me!’”
-Megan remembered.
+Megan remembers.
 “While there's nothing wrong with playing princess, I realized in this moment that my daughter needed role models that taught her that she could rescue herself, too, that she was strong, smart, kind and capable.”

 Megan and three other women came together to start a subscription-model business designed to empower young girls by delivering self-esteem activities right to their doorstep.
-With the cheery motto, “Real women make the best heroes!
-We deliver them,” each Girls CAN!
+With the cheery motto “Real women make the best heroes!
+We deliver them,” each GIRLS CAN!
 Crate features a 20-page book about a different “fearless female role model,” plus play props, 2-3 hands-on STEAM activities and more.

 “Sally Ride said, ‘You can't be what you can't see!’”
-Megan said.
+Megan exclaims.
 “Representation and role models matter.
 My daughter has now ‘met’ dozens of real women who have shown her how much she's capable of.”